×

 Reflex Arc further consists of the following main elements:

-Sensory Receptors and Stimuli: Specific stimuli trigger the activation of specialised sensory receptors, which in turn trigger reflex action.
+Sensory Receptors and Stimuli: Specific stimuli trigger the activation of specialized sensory receptors, which in turn trigger reflex action.
 Sensory receptors recognize a range of sensory stimuli, including pressure, pain, and heat.

 Sensory Neurons and Spinal Cord: This reflex arc starts in the spinal cord, which receives sensory neuron transmissions.
 It sends electrical signals across sensory neurons when it receives stimuli.